Missing Residential Student Policy

 1. A person who believes a resident student is missing should contact the Vice President for Student Affairs (VPSA) or her designee.
 The VPSA will immediately investigate the circumstances and will also involve the residence life staff.
 If the student is not missing, the VPSA will ask the student to contact the concerned party immediately and in her presence to be sure that the contact is made, or the VPSA will ask the student’s permission to assure the concerned party that the student is safe.
 Under no circumstances will a student’s private contact information be released without her permission, and no person may come to campus to visit with a student without the student’s permission.

 2. Upon receiving a report of a missing student, the VPSA will also contact the Director of Public Safety and they will further confer on the appropriate course of action in the investigation, including interviewing students and following-up on possible locations of the missing students.
 They may take reasonable actions to locate the student including interviewing friends and roommates, calling family members, and pursing other lines of inquiry to determine the student’s location.

 3. If, after a reasonable effort, and not exceeding 24 hours, the missing student cannot be located and is unresponsive to phone calls or messages, Trinity will notify the Metropolitan Police Department that the student is missing.

 4. If the student is less than 18 years of age, Trinity must also notify the student’s parents or guardian.

 5. Students who are 18 years of age or older may register the name of a confidential contact person whom Trinity may call if the student is missing.
-Ms. Cadyma will register the contact names and that list will be maintained confidentially, accessible only to campus personnel or law enforcement officials who may need the information.
+The VPSA will register the contact names and that list will be maintained confidentially, accessible only to campus personnel or law enforcement officials who may need the information.

 6. If the student (18 years of age or older) has not provided a confidential contact name, then Trinity will call the person indicated in the student records as the parent or point of emergency contact for the student.